murillodigital/murillodigital/content/good_reads/first_break_all_the_rules.md

 # Built on huge amount of data and statistics

 Can you trust these findings?
-That's really up to you to determine, the one thing I can share with you are sheer numbers that represent the data on top of which the recommendations where built:
+That's really up to you to determine, the one thing I can share with you are sheer numbers that represent the data on top of which the recommendations were built:

 - The Q12 Survey was the result of interviewing more than 1 million employees.
 - The Meta Analysis was the outcome of 339 research studies across 230 organizations in 49 industries with employees in 73 countries.